Brick Works

 Tickets now on sale

-We're thrilled to invite you to Brick Works London, an exclusive evening hosted by the Brick Development Association in partnership with ACS Stainless Fixings.
+We're thrilled to invite you to Brick Works Manchester, an exclusive evening hosted by the Brick Development Association in partnership with ACS Stainless Steel Fixings.

-Join us on Thursday 20th November at the Taylor Maxwell Clerkenwell Showroom, for an evening filled with networking, insights, and celebration of clay brick architecture.
-This is a unique opportunity to connect with industry peers and explore the latest in brick innovation within a truly historic setting.
-We look forward to seeing you there!
+Join us on Thursday 15th January 2026 at the 53two, for an evening filled with networking, insights, and celebration of clay brick architecture.
+This is a unique opportunity to connect with industry peers and explore the latest in brick innovation - we look forward to seeing you there!

 What's Included?